 Noh (能, Nō) is a form of theater involving music, dance and drama, originating in the 14th century.
 It was developed together with kyogen, which are comical pieces performed during interludes of the main noh performance.
 The dual art of noh and kyogen is known as nogaku, and has been designated an Intangible Cultural Heritage by UNESCO.

-Noh as we know today was popularized and formalized by a man named Zeami during the Muromachi Period (1333-1573).
+Noh as we know it today was popularized and formalized by a man named Zeami during the Muromachi Period (1333-1573).
 It was Zeami's work that attracted the government's patronage of the art form.
-Unfortunately, Zeami later fell out of favor with the government and was banished to Sado Island.
+Zeami later fell out of favor with the government and was banished to Sado Island.
 Four main noh troupes were subsequently established, receiving sponsorship from shrines and temples.

 During the Tokugawa Period (1603-1867), the shogunate made noh its official ceremonial art and issued regulations for its governance.
 Noh thus became increasingly standardized, with an emphasis on tradition rather than innovation.
 A fifth troupe was added during this time, making five main noh troupes which survive and perform till this day.